Can-Am TQ Midget Racing Club, Since 1965

 While the Club boasts membership in the triple digits, it is not hard to think of the original members.
 Their presence can still be felt by second and third generation drivers and owners.
 The late Lloyd Dempster’s son Keith has racked up an impressive seven championships and can now be seen behind the wheel of a Sprint car.
 Harry Macy passed away in 2013, but TQ9 is still out racing with Jonathan Reid behind the wheel.
 Albert Banyard can be seen working the corners as an official on the infield, while his daughter, Kim, is head scorer for the Club.

 Yes, the Can-Am Midget Racing Club has come a very long way since the day when it’s first race 50 years ago that never made it to the green flag.
-Through hard work and dedication by numerous members, the club has grown and prospered and brings some of the best open wheel-to-wheel competition to race fans in the northeast.
+Through hard work and dedication by numerous members, the club has grown and prospered to be the strongest, if not one of the best travelling series across Ontario.
+The Can-Am TQ Midgets brings some of the best open wheel-to-wheel competition to race fans in the northeast.

 For more information about the club, contact us at: